peterbjorkmarker/jRIAppTS/README.md

 I recommend using the ASP.NET MVC 4 bundling feature for managing javascript files.

 <b>Latest changes:</b>
+<p>2014-03-03 Updates for compatibility with the typescript 0.9.7 compiler.
+It has a bug https://typescript.codeplex.com/workitem/2233.
+So a workaround was needed.</p>
 <p>2014-02-19 Updated (improved) file and folder browser demo.</p>
 <p>2014-02-13 Removed DataForm's isDisabled property , as well as Template's one.
 They are redundant.
 <br/>